ISSN 0439-755X

 • Reports of Empirical Studies • Previous Articles Next Articles

-Modulation of rhythmic temporal attention by conscious awareness: Evidence from behavior, hierarchical drift-diffusion modeling, and EEG measures
+Modulation of rhythmic temporal attention by consciousness state: Evidence from behavior, hierarchical drift-diffusion modeling, and EEG measures

 • Received:2025-02-18 Published:2026-03-25 Online:2025-12-26

-Key words: rhythmic cues, temporal attention, consciousness states, hierarchical drift-diffusion modeling, contingent negative variation
+Key words: rhythmic cues, temporal attention, consciousness state, hierarchical drift-diffusion modeling, contingent negative variation